ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

 Running a single diagnostic or preprocessor task
 ************************************************

-The python example recipe contains 5 preprocessors:
+The python example recipe contains 5 tasks:

 Preprocessors: